Despite COVID-19, Philadelphia's real estate market is booming

 Down the shore, prices are up across the board.

-"Like right now like when we look on our real estate agents portal, there's like five houses and a whole area maybe, maybe better for sale and they go so fast," Hykel-Cuddy said.
+"Like right now when we look on our real estate agent's portal, there's like five houses in a whole area, maybe, for sale and they go so fast," Hykel-Cuddy said.

 Buyer and sellers are doing much more virtually and online, whether it be an open house or looking at inventory before stepping into a home.